latticelabs/Mitty-deprecated-/Readme.md

 User guide
 ==========
 There are two branches in the repository:

-    **master** - stable working code
+    master - stable working code
-    **dev**    - code could be unstable/unworking but will have the latest experimental stuff going on
+    dev    - code could be unstable/unworking but will have the latest experimental stuff going on

-The different components of the simulator are mutate.py -
+The different components of the simulator are

+    mutate.py - Given a reference sequence and mutation instructions generate a mutated sequence and a VCF file reads.py  - Given input sequence(s) and read instructions generate simulated reads as a FASTQ file(s)

 Example workflow
 ----------------

-## Test the read generator with ideal reads from a reference genome
+#### Test the read generator with ideal reads from a reference genome
 ```
-python ~/Code/Mitty/reads.py --ref=porcine_circovirus.fa --read_len=50 --read_count=100  #Generate the reads
+python reads.py --ref=porcine_circovirus.fa --read_len=50 --read_count=100  #Generate the reads
 bwa index porcine_circovirus.fa
 bwa mem porcine_circovirus.fa simulated_reads.fastq > aligned.sam
 samtools view -Sb aligned.sam > aligned.bam